uchicago-capp-30320/ShoulderToShoulder/docs/README.md

-# ShoulderToShoulder New Member Onboarding Instructions and Documentation
+# Developer Onboarding Instructions and Documentation

 After cloning the repository to your local machine, you will need to set up the virtual environment and install necessary dependencies in order to begin developing.